 In addition to the two boundary conditions that need to be met before the target design of the BRP Nominations can be implemented, the implementation of the target design of the BRP Nominations itself also requires taking a number of steps.
-First, an amendment might be required to Article 210 of the Federal Grid Code47.
-In addition, Section XIII (Daily Balancing Schedule) of the T&C BRP needs to be amended in order to (i) remove the overlaps with the T&C SA for the submission of the MW Schedules, (ii) describe the provision of Total Injection and Total Offtake Nominations (i.e., aggregated on the level of the Belgian zone), and (iii) remove the ID BRP{FSP} Nomination48.
+First, an amendment might be required to Article 210 of the Federal Grid Code55.
+In addition, Section XIII (Daily Balancing Schedule) of the T&C BRP needs to be amended in order to (i) remove the overlaps with the T&C SA for the submission of the MW Schedules, (ii) describe the provision of Total Injection and Total Offtake Nominations (i.e., aggregated on the level of the Belgian zone), and (iii) remove the ID BRPFSP Nomination56.
 Finally, IT developments are required at Elia side in the nomination tools in order to evolve from Offtake and Injection Nominations per Access Point / distribution system to aggregated Offtake and Injection Nominations.
 In addition, adaptations are needed in the nomination tool and related tools due to the fact that the Offtake and Injection Nominations will now include the offtakes and injections from units providing MW Schedules.
-As such, the interpretation of the Offtake and Injection Nominations is different and it should be avoided that certain flows are considered twice (e.g., the calculation of the day-ahead imbalance used to be based on both the MW Schedules and the Offtake and Injection Nominations, but should in the future be purely based on the Total Offtake and Total Injection Nominations).
-Similarly, IT developments will also be needed at BRP side to evolve from the current Offtake and Injection Nominations per Access Point / distribution system to the aggregated Total Offtake and Total Injection Nominations.
+As such, the interpretation of the Offtake and Injection Nominations is different and it should be avoided that certain flows are considered twice (e.g., the calculation of the day-ahead imbalance used to be based on both the MW Schedules and the Offtake and Injection Nominations).
+Similarly, IT developments will also be needed at BRP side to evolve from the current Offtake and Injection Nominations.